IIITLucknowSWEngg/CSITTeam014/Assignment1/Project.md

 - **5.2 Project Manager**: Oversees the project, ensuring deliverables are met within the timeline and budget.
 - **5.3 Development Team**: Cross-functional team responsible for coding, testing, and deploying the platform.
 - **5.4 Quality Assurance (QA) Team**: QA engineers responsible for ensuring the product meets quality standards.
-- **5.5 End Users**: Customers who will use the PhonePe Clone platform for payments and transactions.
+- **5.5 End Users**: Customers who will use the PhonePe Competitor platform for payments and transactions.

 ---

 ## **6. Methodology**
-The PhonePe Clone project will be executed using the **Agile development methodology**, following the **Scrum framework**.
+The PhonePe Competitor project will be executed using the **Agile development methodology**, following the **Scrum framework**.
 Agile ensures flexibility, iterative development, and continuous improvement.

 ### **6.1 Key Agile Principles**
 - **6.1.1 Incremental Development**: Deliver small, functional pieces of the platform in each sprint.